 Mom’s chemo graduation.

-The patients clapped the sides of their chairs.
+The patients clap the sides of their chairs.

-Mom hugged Dad, then me.
+Mom hugs Dad, then me.
 She looked at the cowbell

 perched beside the coffee station.